 Authors

-• Shams Aws Ismael Department of Chemistry, College of Science, University of Baghdad, Baghdad, Iraq
+• Shams Aws Ismael Department of Chemistry, College of Science, Al-Nahrain University, Baghdad, Iraq

 • Omar Abdul Majeed Department of Biomass Energy, Al-Nahrain Renewable Energy Research Center, Al-Nahrain University, Jadiriya, Baghdad, Iraq